xsscx/srd/dmg/README.md

-# SRD Cohort Cryptex Research Image Information
+# SRD Cohort Research Image for Crytpex Information

 Jumpstart your Research with Example DMG Files for a Cryptex
 -----------